Blizek/Blizek/README.md

 # Hi, I'm Błażej

 ## I'm a high school student.
-List of mostly thing i do:
+List of things I mainly do:

 - Scripts in Python
 - Desktop apps